 In our first blog post, I would like to talk about how the WavesTracker idea was born and how it evolved to what it is today.

-After a couple of weeks waiting on a price drop, I watched a TV ad (from a big mobile phone maker) where a group of people jumps in the water with their phone.
+After a couple of weeks of waiting on a price drop, I watched a TV ad (from a big mobile phone maker) where a group of people jumps in the water with their phones.
 That right there and then was when the idea struck me, phones do have a lot of sensors, I could use that!
 And this is how the WavesTracker Version 1 was born.

-After about 6 months (perhaps less than that) and less than 50 downloads of the app, I had to rethink the idea of using a Smartphone device.
+After about 6 months (perhaps less than that) and less than 50 downloads of the app, I had to rethink the idea of using a smartphone/mobile device.
 At that time my previous watch had just died on me (water), that’s when I thought about getting a Fitness Tracker with GPS and giving that a shot.

 With the way the app has been designed (to process the data collected after a surf session), it was easy to create a prototype to check if it would be possible to make the most of a watch that was GPS enabled and waterproof.
 The initial results were good, WavesTracker Version 1.5 was then developed.